mautic/developer-documentation-new/docs/design/flash_messages.rst

 Implementing flash messages
 ###########################

+.. vale off

-Flash messages are temporary notifications that appear at the top of the page to inform users about the result of an action.
+Flash messages are temporary notifications that appear at the top of the page to inform Users about the result of an action.

+.. vale on

 Backend implementation - PHP
 ****************************